cphyc/easy_poll/Readme.md

 *

 ## Requirements:
-You need to install Node.js v0.10 (see https://nodejs.org/) and mongodb (see https://www.mongodb.org/) as well as a python2 distribution (https://python.org)
+You need to install Node.js v8 or above (see https://nodejs.org/) and mongodb (see https://www.mongodb.org/) as well as a python2 distribution (https://python.org)

 **Optional**: install git (https://git-scm.com/).